lamps-lab/CC30k/README.md

 * matplotlib==3.8.0

 ## Dataset ##
-The CC30k dataset consists of labeled citation contexts obtained through crowdsourcing.
-Each context is labeled by three independent workers.
+The CC30k dataset consists of labeled citation contexts obtained primarily through crowdsourcing, where each context is annotated by three independent workers.
+In addition, the dataset includes augmented negative labels generated to extend the coverage of negative citation contexts.
 This README describes the structure and columns of the dataset.

 Available in the `dataset` directory